nCubed/TheMovieDbWrapper/README.md

 ApiSearchResponse<MovieInfo> response = await _api.SearchByTitleAsync( "Star Trek" );
 ```

-The [ApiSearchResponse](DM.MovieApi/ApiResponse/ApiSearchResponse.cs) provides rich information about the results of the search:
+The [`ApiSearchResponse<T>`](DM.MovieApi/ApiResponse/ApiSearchResponse.cs) provides rich information about the results of the search:
 * `IReadOnlyList<T> Results`: The list of results from the search.
 * `int PageNumber`: The current page number of the search result.
 * `int TotalPages`: The total number of pages found from the search result.
 * `int TotalResults`: The total number of results from the search.
 * `ToString()`: returns "Page x of y (z total results)".
+* `ApiError Error`: Contains specific error information if an error was encountered during the API call to themoviedb.org.
+* `ApiRateLimit RateLimit`: Contains the current rate limits from your most recent API call to themoviedb.org.

+Other methods querying on specific Id's, such as `IApiMovieRequest.FindByIdAsync( movieId )` will return an [`ApiQueryResponse<T>`](DM.MovieApi/ApiResponse/ApiQueryResponse.cs) with a single result as well as some common information seen in the `ApiSearchResponse`:
+* `T Item`: The item returned from the API call, where T is the specific query such as `MovieInfo`, `Movie`, `MovieCredit`, etc..
+* `ToString()`: returns the ToString method of the Item.
 * `ApiError Error`: Contains specific error information if an error was encountered during the API call to themoviedb.org.
 * `ApiRateLimit RateLimit`: Contains the current rate limits from your most recent API call to themoviedb.org.